ogahector/synth_player/doc/doom.md

 Therefore, we had to implement our own version of the game.
 The version running on this system can be seen as an emulation of the game, as a proof of concept.

+## Thread Safety
+Due to the system wide state machine, the DOOM state only renders the Doom gameplay on the displayUpdateTask, making all game logic run in a self contained fashion.
+The game controls, however, are run in a separate thread, which makes the game more responsive.
+This is done in the Scan Keys task, updating the ```sysState``` global variable with the latest joystick data, but only when taking the mutex.
+The display Update thread then reads this data, also by taking the mutex.

 ## Loading game data
 The sprites and the environment from the original game had to be ported to the black and white, 32x128 screen, which is a significant resolution reduction from the original game.